Childhood Cancer (ChiCa)

 The good news is that most childhood cancers can be cured if prompt and essential treatment is accessible and affordable.
 In high-income countries, survival rates for childhood cancer are 80% and higher for some cancers.
 However, the proportion of children surviving cancer in low and middle income contexts is far lower, falling to as low as 10% in some countries.
 In many settings, there are barriers at all levels of cancer care, from early detection and diagnosis to access to cancer drugs and treatment and availability of palliative care, including pain relief.

 What are the issues in low- and middle-income countries?

-In developing countries childhood cancer is often detected too late,
+- In many countries, childhood cancer is often detected too late

 - Health workers frequently do not have sufficient knowledge and awareness of warning signs of childhood cancer